PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_cr.rst

 -   Refracting code before making changes to its logic;
 -   Adding or modifying documentation;
 -   Fixing a bug or creating a small feature;
--   Changing configuration settings;
+-   Or changing configuration settings.
--   Or anything else that can be kept short.

-Keep in mind that you as the developer are responsible for making code as smooth to review as possible.
+Keep in mind that you, as the developer, are responsible for making code as smooth to review as possible.
 Nano-commits can aid the code reviewer to follow your work-flow easily.
 Furthermore, while smaller commit sizes greatly reduce the likelihood of